 Given the time and encouragement to keep going will allow each student to grow and find what medium speaks most to them.
 Here in this course we will explore a variety of materials and study other artists whom we admire and discover new ways of doing things.
 This course is for artists 12 to 16 years of age who are looking to expand what they already know and learn new techniques and styles of art.
 Lab fee applies.

 Current high school and college students are strongly encouraged to apply for a Thompson Family Foundation Scholarship for this class.
-You may download a scholarship application here, fill it out electronically and send it to email@example.com.
-Please enter “SCHOLARSHIP” in the subject line.
+You may download a college scholarship application here or a high school application here.
+Please email completed applications to firstname.lastname@example.org and enter.
+“SCHOLARSHIP” in the subject line.
 You will need Adobe Acrobat Reader to fill in the form electronically.
 If you don’t already have it, download it for free here.
 Alternately, you may print it and return it by postal mail to: